 Black Beans, and all beans, are considered beneficial for colon/digestive health and bean intake is linked to lower rates of diseases such as diabetes, heart disease and some cancers.
 Black Beans in particular are especially rich in healthy “micro-nutrients”.
 They get their shiny black colors from health-promoting anthocyanin flavonoids.
 A One-Cup serving of cooked black beans contains roughly: 15.2 grams of Protein, 15 grams of Fiber and just 227 Calories.

-Black Bean and Jalapeño with Flax or Chia Wrap
+Black Bean and Jalapeño Wrap

 1/2 cup sour cream (can be low fat or a vegan alternative)

-1/2 teaspoon Indianlife Cumin Powder
+1/2 teaspoon Indianlife Ground Cumin

 1 (15 oz) can black bean, rinsed and drained

 1/4 cup finely chopped red onion

 1/4 cup chopped fresh cilantro or coriander leaves